Built-ins

 startswith:bool s:string prefix:string

-function tests whether the string s
+The startswith function tests whether the string s begins with

-and returns true
+prefix and returns true if s starts with

-otherwise.
+prefix, false otherwise.

 #endswith